google/honggfuzz/index.md

 A security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
 See [USAGE](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for the description of command-line options.

-  * It's __multi-process__ and __multi-threaded__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores with one process.
-The file corpus is automatically shared and improved between the fuzzing threads.
+  * It's __multi-process__ and __multi-threaded__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores with a single supervising process.
+The file corpus is automatically shared and improved between the fuzzing threads and fuzzed processes.
   * It's blazingly fast when in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
 A simple/empty _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6700K)
   * Has a [solid track record](#trophies) of uncovered security bugs: the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz.
 See the [Trophies](#trophies) paragraph for the summary of findings to the date
   * Uses low-level interfaces to monitor processes (e.g. _ptrace_ under Linux).
 As opposed to other fuzzers, it __will discover and report hijacked/ignored signals__ (intercepted and potentially hidden by signal handlers)